 - Cantilever bridge: In this case the false tooth is supported by creating a crown for only one of the adjacent tooth.

 Both bridges and partial dentures replace missing teeth.
 A bridge is permanently attached to abutment teeth or, in some cases, implants.
 A partial denture is attached by clasps to the teeth and is easily removed by the patient.
-Patients are usually more satisfied with bridges than with partial dentures.
+It is our finding at Sunnyvale Dental Care that patients are usually more satisfied with bridges than with partial dentures.

 No. While most teeth which have had root canal treatments do need crowns to strengthen the teeth and to return the teeth to normal form and function, not every tooth needing a crown also needs to have a root canal.